-The MMI Audit Committee is responsible for ensuring the internal audit function is independent and has the necessary resources, standing and authority within the organisation to enable it to fulfil its duties.
-MMI has entered into a strategic internal audit co-sourcing agreement with KPMG as external service provider.
-The chief audit executive (CAE) is responsible for the management and coordination of the co-sourcing relationship.
-The CAE in discharging of her duties, is accountable to the board and the MMI Audit Committee.
-The MMI Audit Committee decides on the CAE's appointment and removal, and is also responsible for assessing the performance of the chief audit executive and the internal audit function.
+The MMI Audit Committee is responsible for ensuring that the internal audit function is independent and has the necessary resources, standing and authority within the organisation to enable it to fulfil its duties.
+The CAE, in discharging her duties, is accountable to the board and the MMI Audit Committee.
+The MMI Audit Committee decides on the CAE's appointment and removal, and is also responsible for assessing the performance of the CAE and the internal audit function.
+The process to fill the CAE position with a permanent appointment is in progress.

-Internal audit operates according to the internal audit charter, which was approved by the MMI board.
-Due to the changes currently in the business as a result of the implementation of a client-centric model, internal audit changed their approach to the audit plan in order to remain flexible through the change process.
-As a result, the risk-based internal audit plan for the 2016 financial year was approved by the MMI Audit Committee on a quarterly basis.
+GIA operates according to the internal audit charter, which was approved by the board.
+In order to remain dynamic and responsive to business needs, the risk-based internal audit plan for the 2017 and 2018 financial years was approved by the MMI Audit Committee, and is monitored on a quarterly basis.

-The group implemented a combined assurance methodology, and the results were reported to the MMI Audit Committee.
+The group continues to embed the combined assurance methodology, and the results were reported to the MMI Audit Committee.